-Brown recluse spiders are a medium sized spider that range in length from ¼ to ¾ of an inch.
+Brown recluse spiders are medium-sized and range in length from ¼ to ¾ of an inch.
 Their most distinguishing mark is a violin shaped mark on the top of the body; they also have three pairs of eyes that are arranged in a unique semi-circle pattern.
 These spiders are venomous and are found in every county in Tennessee.

 Are brown recluse spiders dangerous?

-Brown recluse spiders have venom, but they rarely bite; they usually only bite if they are being threatened or injured.
-If you are bitten you may not notice right away; symptoms usually appear 2-8 hours after the bite.
+Brown recluse spiders have venom but, unless injured or threatened, they rarely bite.
+If you are bitten, you may not notice right away.
+Symptoms usually appear 2-8 hours after the bite.
 The most common symptom is redness around the bite and blistering.
-There may be some pain and itching at the bite site followed by the area ulcerating and necrosis of the tissue that may take months to heal.
-Some people (especially those with underdeveloped or compromised immune systems) may also develop a severe whole body reaction that needs immediate medical attention.
-As soon as you realize you have been bitten you should seek medical attention and, if possible, bring the spider in for identification.
+You may also experience some pain and itching at the bite site followed by the area ulcerating and necrosis of the tissue that may take months to heal.
+Some people (especially those with underdeveloped or compromised immune systems) may also develop a severe whole body reaction that requires immediate medical attention.
+Once you realize you’ve been bitten, seek medical attention and, if possible, bring the spider for identification.

 Why do I have a brown recluse spider problem?